 Be sure that you consider all of the existing patterns in the room when creating a patterned accent wall so that you don’t create a wall that will clash with your décor.

-Contact Fagan Painting LLC for help creating a successful accent wall in your home.
+Contact Fagan Painting LLC for help creating a successful accent wall in your home and to avoid common Pittsburgh accent wall mistakes.